-Railway Association of Canada Section: 4 Version: 2.0
+Railway Association of Canada Section: 4 Version: 2.2

 Title: RAILWAY MEDICAL GUIDELINES

-Subsection 4.6 - Cardiovas scular Disorders
+Subsection 4.6 - Cardiovascular Disorders

-- The left ventricular ejection fraction as a measure of left ventricular function using resting echocardiography or gated radionuclide scintigraphy is 50% or better at rest (45% if SPECT is used).
+- The left ventricular ejection fraction as a measure of left ventricular function using resting echocardiography or gated radionuclide scintigraphy is 50% or better at rest (45% if SPECT2 is used).
 If a stress echocardiography is undertaken as part of an exercise protocol, it does not show a decrease of more than 5% with satisfactory exertion (i.e. 85% predicted maximum heart rate or > 8 METS).
 If ventricular ejection fraction is between 40% and 50%, a 24-hour Holter monitoring should be considered as part of an individual assessment.
-Holter monitor should reveal no more than 3 ventricular ectopic beats per hour, with no runs of 3 or more ventricular beats in a row and no R wave and not T wave ventricular premature beats.
+Holter monitor should reveal no more than 3 ventricular ectopic beats per hour, with no runs of 3 or more ventricular premature beats.
 An ejection fraction of less than 40% will usually preclude an individual from working in a SCP. - Major modifiable risk factors (see below) for recurrence of infarction must be controlled, and the individual is a non-smoker or is participating in a smoking cessation program.